data-djinn/second_cerebrum/NixOS Containers.md

 users.users.root.openssh.authorizedKeys.keys = ["ssh-dss AAAAB3N..."];'
 ```

-- by default, the next free address in the `10.233.0.0/16` subnet will be chosen as a container IP
+- by default, the next free address in the `10.233.0.0/16` subnet will be chosen ;1as a container IP
 - this behavior can be altered by setting `--host-address` and `--local-address`
 ```nix
 # nixos-container create test --config-file test-container.nix \